plagov/blog/content/posts/2021-11-30-rule-engine-pattern.md

 draft = true
 +++

-In this blog post I would like to describe how I learned about the rule engine pattern while contributing to the open source project.
+In this blog post, I would like to describe how I learned about the rule engine pattern while contributing to the open-source project.
 <!--more-->

-Software developers work with 3rd party open source libraries on a daily basis.
+Software developers work with 3rd party open source libraries daily.
 The more you use a library in your day-to-day work, the more familiar you become with it.
 In my job as a test automation engineer, I work with [Selenide](https://github.com/selenide/selenide) all the time.
 So, when I had to accomplish a certain task, I found out that Selenide doesn't have a solution to help me with.
-So, I thought it could be a good opportunity to contribute a new functionality into the open source library.
+So, I thought it could be a good opportunity to contribute new functionality to the open-source library.

 ## Problem

 Here's the problem I had.
 The Selenide library has a function that finds an ancestor in the HTML DOM of the current element.
 The ancestor is the same HTML element, so it has different attributes the one can use to locate it on the page - a tag name, a class name, an attribute, an attribute with a value.
-So, the task is to build an XPath expression for each of options.
+So, the task is to build an XPath expression for each of the options.

 A very straightforward solution would be to make an `if - else if - else` statement.
-But  with four options mentioned above that construct would look too sloppy.
-There must be a better and more clean approach of accomplishing this.
+But with the four options mentioned above, that construct would look too sloppy.
+There must be a better and more clean approach to accomplishing this.

 ## Rule Engine pattern

 There's indeed a better approach for such kind of problem - Rule Engine pattern.
-The essence of this pattern is to split each of `if - else if - else` branches in its own rule class.
+The essence of this pattern is to split each of `if - else if - else` branches in its rule class.
 Then, the main rule engine class will hold all the rules and will find the one that matches the client's request.

 ### Define a rule class